Escape of Charles II: France, and eventual return to England

 Some families who helped the King were awarded coats of arms, or augmentations to existing arms.
 The arms awarded to Colonel Careless were an oak tree on a gold field with a red fess bearing three royal crowns; the crowns representing the three Kingdoms of England, Scotland and Ireland.
 The crest is distinguished by a civic crown of oakleaves, encircling a crossed sword and sceptre.
-The Penderels employed identical arms, differentiated by colour: a field of silver and a fess of black, the crest incorporating a royal crown in place of the civic crown.
+The Pendrells employed identical arms, differentiated by colour: a field of silver and a fess of black, the crest incorporating a royal crown in place of the civic crown.
 The Lanes' coat of arms was augmented with the addition of a canton bearing the three lions of England.

 Aftermath

 In later years Charles loved to recount the exact details of his escape.
 The Earl of Clarendon, Charles' doctor George Bate, and Samuel Pepys each recorded what they were told.

 During his escape Charles had been brought into intimate terms with ordinary people with whom he would otherwise have had no interaction.
 The help of the common people seems to have given him a sense that he was genuinely loved, something he would rarely have experienced in his court under normal circumstances.

-When Charles II lay dying on the evening of 5 February 1685, his brother and heir the Duke of York brought Father John Huddleston, whom the King had spent time with at Moseley Hall and who was then residing at Somerset House, to his bedside, saying, "Sire, this good man once saved your life.
+As Charles II lay dying on the evening of 5 February 1685, his brother and heir the Duke of York brought Father John Huddleston, whom the King had spent time with at Moseley Hall and who was then residing at Somerset House, to his bedside, saying, "Sire, this good man once saved your life.
 He now comes to save your soul."
-Charles confirmed that he wished to die in the Roman Catholic Church, and Huddleston then heard the King's confession and administered Extreme Unction and the Viaticum.
+Charles confirmed that he wished to die in the Roman Catholic Church, and Huddleston heard the King's confession and administered Extreme Unction and the Viaticum.
 On the accession of James II, Huddleston continued to stay with the Queen Catherine at Somerset House.

+Charles purchased the Surprise, the ship he had crossed the Channel on, naming her HMY (His Majesty's Yacht) Royal Escape.
+She was moored in the Thames off the Palace of Whitehall.